FailAcademy/learning/wdp-vancouver/_lessons/week-06/05-functions-hooks-debugging.md

 - `wp_enqueue_scripts`
 - `wp_head` / `wp_footer`

-Specifically, figure out if your assigned hooks is an action or filter?
+Specifically, figure out if your assigned hooks is an action or filter.
 What does it do?
 When does it fire or what does it modify?
 What is it good for?

 Provide an example of it's usage too!